WE-Kaito/digimon-tcg-simulator/How-to-run-in-local-environment.md

 The application will be available at [http://localhost:5173](http://localhost:5173).
 Vite's hot reload should work out of the box.
 Any changes to the backend won't be applied until the container is re-created, which can be done by running `./compile-backend.sh`.
 All database data is stored in an external volume, so bringing down the mongodb container will not delete database data, but dropping volumes <b>will</b>.

+If you're testing on an external device, you can specify the websocket URL (default: `ws://localhost:8080`).
+Set the WEBSOCKET_URL env var before running `docker compose up -d` for that change to be applied. `WEBSOCKET_URL="ws://192.168.1.2:8080/" docker compose up -d` for linux, and `$env:WEBSOCKET_URL="ws://192.168.1.2:8080/"; docker compose up -d` for windows powershell.
+Make sure to replace the IP with your host machine's local network IP.

 ## Manual Setup

 ### Build Frontend